perak/kitchen-site/files/object_reference.md

 Property | Type | Description
 ---------|------|------------
 name | string | Object name
-template | string | built-in html and js template file name (without extension) contained in kitchen templates directory. custom\_template | string | custom html and js template file name (without extension).
-Path is relative to input JSON file. class | string | CSS class name to be added to component title | string | Component title query | [query](#query) | Query to be added to Template data context
+template | string | Built-in html and js template file name (without extension) contained in kitchen templates directory. custom\_template | string | Custom html and js template filename (without extension).
+Path is relative to input JSON file.
+For example: if you specify type "custom" and wrote "foo.html" and "foo.js" then you need to enter "foo" here. class | string | CSS class name to be added to component title | string | Component title query | [query](#query) | Query to be added to Template data context